patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/lists-and-tables/design.md

 Use an expandable data list when you have more information than will comfortably fit inside a row, or you want to provide a way for advanced users to access information that is not applicable to all users.

 ## Data tables
-In general, PatternFly supports several variations of the data table component.
-Here are where they differentiate the most.
 * **Standard data table**: combines the styling of a list view with behaviors that are commonly associated with a table (sometimes referred to as a hybrid list)
 * **Compact data table**: maximizes the amount of data that can be displayed in a small space